Saturday the 4th of March 2023

 – Sea Witchcraft

 This talk is based on Levannah’s recent book, A Sea Witch’s Companion (Robert Hale, 2022).
-She will speak about sea magic, the Goddess of the Moon and Tides, gods of the sea (and rituals to honour them), sea folklore and customs, the deeper occult concepts that lie behind sea magic, and how you can use lunar and tidal rhythms to practise your own sea witchcraft.
+She spoke about sea magic, the Goddess of the Moon and Tides, gods of the sea (and rituals to honour them), sea folklore and customs, the deeper occult concepts that lie behind sea magic, and how to use lunar and tidal rhythms to practise your own sea witchcraft.

 Bio.
 Levannah has been practising witchcraft for over thirty years.
 She grew up in a coastal village on the island of Anglesey and the sea has been at the heart of her magical practice ever since she can remember.
 She works with like-minded witches in Devon and has taught workshops and classes in witchcraft for many years.
 She was one of the founders of the Pagan Phoenix conference.
 She is an artist, writer, and filmmaker.